koljapluemer/cram-backend/API.md

 #### Response

-Each situation includes only the `LanguageString` descriptions stored in the requested language.
+Each situation includes the shared `description` text for the scenario.

 ```json
 [